igvteam/igv-webapp/README.md

 * **Enabling Google access.** The property `clientId` - (_optional_) is a Google clientId, used to enable OAuth for the Google picker in the Genome, Session, and Tracks menus, and for access to protected
 Google resources.
-See [Google Support](https://developers.google.com/identity/sign-in/web/sign-in) for instructions on obtaining a clienId.
+See [Google Support](https://developers.google.com/identity/sign-in/web/sign-in) for instructions on obtaining a clientId.
 OAuth requests from igv.js will include the following scopes.

     * https://www.googleapis.com/auth/userinfo.profile - _always_
     * https://www.googleapis.com/auth/devstorage.read_only  - _if accessing protected Google Cloud Storage files_